Morphing Irish Soda Bread into Cookies

 Most of the time there is nothing "traditional Irish" about them although they are great recipes.
 (Note: The same people who bring you "traditional Irish recipes" are the same Major Metropolitan newspaper editors that print a four-leaf clover at the top of the "St. Patrick's Day" page instead of the three-leaf shamrock.)

 A great many Irish-Americans today had ancestors who left Ireland before soda bread was introduced there.
 And who could blame a great-grandmother or other relative living in America for getting an "Irish soda bread" recipe from a cookbook or newspaper and making it for their family?
 That is a family tradition that should be carried on.
-Most of those recipes were for "tea cakes", a fancy bread served to impress the guests.
+Most of those recipes were for "tea cakes", a fancy bread served to impress the guests while soda bread was the "Wonder Bread" of the day and not something you would serve to visitors if you could help it.

 "Corned Beef and Cabbage" is considered a traditional Irish dish now although it's really a traditional Irish-American meal created around 1900 when Irish immigrants substituted the cheaper corned beef for traditional Irish bacon (not the frying pan kind).
 I still enjoy both!

-The creation of soda bread and "Corned Beef and Cabbage" came about not to celebrate St. Patrick's Day, but as a result of poverty.
+The creation of soda bread and "Corned Beef and Cabbage" came about not to celebrate St. Patrick's Day, but as a result of poverty and the need to find inexpensive ways to feed a large family.

 The American soda bread with nuts, sugar, etc has made its way back to Ireland some time ago so that people today will often brag about getting a traditional Soda Bread recipe from their friend who just moved here from Ireland.
 So, it must be "traditional", Right?